influitive/apartment/README.md

 ### Excluding models

-If you have some models that should always access the 'root' database, you can specify this by configuring Apartment using `Apartment.configure`.
+If you have some models that should always access the 'public' database, you can specify this by configuring Apartment using `Apartment.configure`.
 This will yield a config object for you.
 You can set excluded models like so:

 ```ruby
 config.excluded_models = ["User", "Company"]        # these models will not be multi-tenanted, but remain in the global (public) namespace